egorikftp/BelarusResistanceFlag/README.md

 TODO
 -------

-1. Add separate icon for debug mode
+1. Add ability to change app icon for safety
-2. Add ability to change app icon for safety
+2. Add ability to download flags
-3. Add ability to download flags
+2. Add ability to share flags as hq image

 License
 -------